lmouline/uc-sandbox/solution/README.md

 ## Extension of property definition

-The global idea here is to define a new kind of property: a property is not only defined by its value but also by the set of metadata.
+The global idea here is to define a new kind of property: uncertainty property.
+Current definition of properties is mainly implemented by its value and its type.
-By default, a property is thus defined by:
+An uncertainty property is also defined by a set of metadata:

 - either an atribute or a relation (i.e., a reference or a collection of references)
 - a relation / a set of relations to store the consistency relationship(s) (e.g., a List<?>)